What is Lip Blush?

 How long does it last?

 The longevity of your lip blush depends on your skin, health, and lifestyle.
-On average you lip blush will last 3-5 years.
+On average your lip blush & neutralization will last 3-5 years.

 Will I need more than one session?

-Can I get lip blush if I have lip fillers?
+Can I get lip blush or neutralization if I have lip fillers?

 Yes.
 Lip fillers do not interfere with the lip blush process.
 But, you must wait 4 weeks before and after your lip blush appointment to get fillers.

-Can I get lip blush if I have a cold core?
+Can I get lip blush or neutralization if I have a cold core?

 If you have an active cold sore outbreak, we will not be able to do the procedure until it has been treated and cleared.